adoumadje/Chat_App_Project/README.md

 **Testing**<br>
 I wrote unit tests for my backend using JUnit, AssertJ and Mockito.<br>
 I wrote tests for my RestAPI on postman<br>
-I automated my UI testing using Selenium and Chrome driver
+I automated my UI testing using Selenium(with Python) and Chrome driver

 **DevOps**<br>
 I used docker to containerize my application for easier deployment on AWS.<br>